jguegant/tech.blog/content/C++/performing-try-emplace.md

 template<class Factory>
 struct lazy_convert_construct
 {
-	using result_type = std::invoke_result_t<Factory>; // Use some traits to check what would be the return type of the lambda if called.
+	using result_type = std::invoke_result_t<const Factory&>; // Use some traits to check what would be the return type of the lambda if called.

 	constexpr lazy_convert_construct(Factory&& factory)
 		: factory_(std::move(factory)) // Let's store the factory for a latter usage.